Skip to main content

 Pipeline settings

-In addition to a default codebase, the following settings are configurable at the pipeline level:
+In addition to a default codebase, you can configure the following settings at the pipeline level:

 tip